bredikhin/phoenix-postgresql-notify-listen-example/README.md

 performed.

 And that is it, that's all the setup you need to have on the database side.
-You can even try it out via `psql` and make sure it works: perform some updates in your Phoenix and run `LISTEN todos_changes;`.
-You should see notifications coming right away.
+You can even try it out via `psql` and make sure it works: start your Phoenix server, perform some updates via your application and run `LISTEN todos_changes;`.
+You should see notifications coming in right away.

 ## Handling Postgres notifications within your Phoenix application